How to Disable File, Plugin & Theme Editor in WordPress?

 Disable “File Editor” Options in iThemes Security

-You are done; that’s how you can disable the file editor in WordPress using the iTheme Security plugins free version.
+You are done; that’s how you can disable the file editor in WordPress using the iTheme Security plugin free version.
 Not just the iTheme Security plugin but lots of other security plugins also have this option.

 2. Using ‘Disable File Editor’ Plugin